Basil Manly Sr.: Career in Alabama, South Carolina

-Author
+Authorship and role in the Confederacy

 Manly is best known as the author of the Alabama Resolutions, which formed part of the case for creation of the Southern Baptist Convention on proslavery grounds.
-His son Basil Manly Jr. also became a prominent figure in Baptist history.

-In 1892 Manly produced a hymnal called "Manly's Choice A New Selection of Approved Hymns for Baptist Churches with Music" arranged by Basil Manly and published by Baptist Book Concern, Louisville, KY.

-Role in the Confederacy

 Manly played a significant role in the formation of the Confederate States of America.
 He was elected chaplain to the Alabama Secession Convention in 1861 and delivered its opening prayer, which was published on the front page of the Montgomery Advertiser.
 He was named official chaplain of the Confederacy, and in his opening prayer he asked for divine protection.
 He was present for the formation of the Confederate Constitution, and credited with a preamble which invoked "the favor of almighty God."
 Jefferson Davis chose Manly to deliver the invocation address at his presidential inauguration, and Manly was the only person to accompany Davis and vice president Alexander H. Stephens at the head of the inauguration procession in an open coach.

 During the Civil War, Manly was a very visible religious leader.
 He was often called upon to deliver prayers at public events, wrote in defense of the rebellion, and officiated at hundreds of funerals.